-The survey reveals that one in seven consumers have rewired areas of their home, one in five have carried out a fuse box change, one in six have attempted an electrical installation in the garden, while one in eight have or would attempt to install under floor areas of their home.
+The survey reveals that one in seven consumers have rewired areas of their home, one in five have carried out a fuse box change, one in six have attempted an electrical installation in the garden, while one in eight have or would attempt to install underfloor areas of their home.

 As a result, more than a third of registered electricians are called to fix botched jobs at least once a month and almost one in five contractors have seen dodgy electrical work, which has caused injury to the homeowner.

-Shockingly, a quarter of Brits did not know that if you are conducting electrical work in the bathroom, kitchen or garden you need to get the work done by a registered electrician or notify your local building control office, otherwise the work could be illegal.
+Shockingly, a quarter of Brits did not know that if you are conducting electrical work in the bathroom, kitchen, or garden you need to get the work done by a registered electrician or notify your local building control office, otherwise the work could be illegal.

-Further to this, one in six did not know it is a criminal offence to carry out work that does not comply with building regulations, while one in five are not aware that when moving into a new home, you should always ask to see a certificate to prove the house meets the current wiring regulations.
+Further to this, one in six did not know it is a criminal offense to carry out work that does not comply with building regulations, while one in five are not aware that when moving into a new home, you should always ask to see a certificate to prove the house meets the current wiring regulations.

-The Electrical Safety Council is therefore urging anyone planning on carrying out electrical work in their home to always use a registered, competent electrician to ensure that the work will always meet the necessary regulations.
+The Electrical Safety Council is, therefore, urging anyone planning on carrying out electrical work in their home to always use a registered, competent electrician to ensure that the work will always meet the necessary regulations.

-Phil Buckle, director general of the Electrical Safety Council, comments: “Some of the figures from this survey are truly alarming.
+Phil Buckle, director-general of the Electrical Safety Council, comments: “Some of the figures from this survey are truly alarming.
 There is clearly a need to continually educate homeowners on the dangers of electricity in the home.

-“With this in mind, the Electrical Safety Register was launched by our charity in partnership with the Electrical Contractors’ Association to offer consumers an easy to use database, where they can find a certified contractor and be sure that the work that is carried out will be safe and up to standard.
+“With this in mind, the Electrical Safety Register was launched by our charity in partnership with the Electrical Contractors’ Association to offer consumers an easy to use the database, where they can find a certified contractor and be sure that the work that is carried out will be safe and up to standard.